High-altitude football controversy: FIFA's response

 Despite initial resistance, FIFA modified the ban in June 2007, raising the altitude threshold from 2500 m to 3000 m.
 This adjustment reduced the impact on some cities but continued to exclude venues like La Paz.
 South American football associations, excluding Brazil, expressed their opposition to the ban and committed to playing matches at venues selected by the host nations, regardless of altitude.

 Repeal of ban

 In May 2008, following a formal protest from the South American Football Confederation (CONMEBOL), FIFA’s Executive Committee unanimously agreed to suspend the altitude ban.
 The protest was supported by all CONMEBOL member associations except Brazil.
 FIFA President Sepp Blatter acknowledged the need for further research on the effects of extreme conditions, including altitude, temperature, humidity, and pollution, on player health.
 Blatter stated, “Let us reopen the discussion,” signaling a willingness to consider scientific evidence before implementing measures.

 Despite occasional discussions—such as Blatter’s 2010 statement that altitude was 'not on FIFA’s agenda'—the ban was never reinstated, allowing high-altitude nations to continue hosting international matches.

+Aftermath

+Prior to the 2010 FIFA World Cup in South Africa, England defender John Terry expressed concerns with acclimatising to the altitude in the country.
+Ahead of the tournament, England and Italy conducted their pre-tournament training at Irdning, Austria and Sestriere respectively in bids to acclimatise to the higher altitude in South Africa.
+Seven of the ten stadiums used in the tournament were 660 m above sea level or higher.

+In 2017, Brazil forward Neymar posted photos on social media of Brazilian players with oxygen masks before their 2018 World Cup qualification game against Bolivia in the Hernando Siles Stadium and commented that it is "inhumane" to play under those conditions.

+During the 2026 FIFA World Cup, the Estadio Azteca in Mexico City, situated at 2240 m above sea level, hosted five games during the tournament, leading to a reemergence of the discussion of playing football at a high altitude in international football.